 Cabinda Angola Travel Guide

 The Treaty of Simulambuco in 1885 formalized Cabinda as a Portuguese protectorate, distinct from Angola.
 When Angola gained independence in 1975, Cabinda was incorporated into the new nation, despite historical claims of separate identity.
-This incorporation brought ongoing political complexities, with certain factions advocating for greater autonomy or independence.
+This incorporation brought ongoing political complexities, with some factions advocating for greater autonomy or independence.
 Today, Cabinda's history also has vast offshore oil reserves, making it a central component of Angola's economy.

 Region serves as an important trade center.